 An evaluation of the Clark Fork River between Flint Creek and Rock Creek will be performed to determine the reason(s) for the low trout densities in this reach (abstract G4).
-Habitat protection/enhancement, fish passage, fish entrainment, and/or in-stream habitat actions will be implemented as warranted from the results of this study. \$1.5 million is provided for these Clark Fork River mainstem actions.
+Habitat protection/enhancement, fish passage, fish entrainment, and/or in-stream habitat actions will be implemented as warranted from the results of this study. \$1.5 million was provided for these Clark Fork River mainstem actions.

-In 2018, the State proposes an additional \$500,000 be allocated to this action to facilitate implementation of pilot projects proposed as a result of the evaluations started in 2012.
+In 2018, the State allocated an additional \$500,000 to this action to facilitate implementation of pilot projects proposed because of the evaluations started in 2012.